COLLEGE OF

 Prepare to become a licensed teacher of students with disabilities in grade K through age 21.
 Earn your bachelor's degree and teaching license in four years.

-Secondary and specialty teaching licenses (Grades K-12 and 5-12)
+Secondary and specialty teaching licenses (grades K-12 and 5-12)

 If you are interested in teaching middle or high school students in subjects like math and science, or in specialty areas such as English as a Second Language or arts education, first choose a major that supports the subject you want to teach.
 Once you’ve obtained your bachelor’s degree, you may apply to one our combined master’s/teaching licensure programs.